krasimir/riew/README.md

 > `read(sourceChannels, options)`

-It's meant to be used only inside a routine and it _reads_ from a channel/s.
-The _reading_ that happens is like subscribing with `ONE_OF` strategy.
-Or in other words `yield read(channel)` is not blocking the [put](https://github.com/krasimir/riew#put) on the other side of the channel and it's not consuming the value.
+It's meant to be used only inside a routine and it _reads_ from a channel/s. `yield read(channel)` is not blocking the [put](https://github.com/krasimir/riew#put) on the other side of the channel and it's not consuming the value.

 * `sourceChannels` (array of channels or a single channel, required) - the source channel which we will be subscribed to.
 In case of multiple channels the default behavior is that the subscriber is notified only when all the source channels have values.
-Check out the `strategy` option to change this.
+Check out the `strategy` option below.
-* `options` (`Object`, optional) - additional options for the subscription
+* `options` (`Object`, optional) - additional options for the reading
-  * `transform` (`Function` or routine, optional) - a function or a routine that receives the data from the sources and has a chance to transform it for the subscriber.
+  * `transform` (`Function` or routine, optional) - a function or a routine that receives the data from the sources and has a chance to transform it.
-  * `onError` (`Function`, optional) - in case of an error of the `transform` function.
+  * `onError` (`Function`, optional) - in case the `transform` throws an error.
-  * `initialCall` (`Boolean`, optional, default to `true`) - notify the subscriber if there is already a value in the sources.
+  * `initialCall` (`Boolean`, optional, default to `true`) - resolves the `read` if there is already a value in the source/s.
   * `strategy` (`ONE_OF` or `ALL_REQUIRED`, default to `ALL_REQUIRED`) - base on that the library decided wether to wait for all the source channels or not.
+If set to `ONE_OF` it will resolve the read as soon as some of the sources receives a value.

 Example: